 The structure of these competitions often involves several stages, each designed to challenge the participants in different aspects of robotics and STEM.
 Here's a general overview of what a typical competition might look like:

 Teams of students are formed, often with the guidance of a coach or mentor.
 These teams then spend several weeks or months preparing for the competition.
 This preparation phase involves learning about robotics, coding, and problem-solving.
 It's during this phase that the students design, build, and program their robots using educational materials provided by the program.
+This is one of the critical roles of robotics competitions, giving the students a specific, attainable goal that’s within their reach, if they’re willing to spend the time studying and working toward it.

 The organizers of the competition announce a specific challenge or set of challenges that the robots must perform.
 These challenges are usually designed to mimic real-world problems and require innovative solutions.
 The teams then refine their robots and their programming to meet these specific challenges.